-3. If your roll has a three-inch cardboard core, ensure that the core adaptors supplied with the printer have been installed.
+3. If your roll has a 76 mm (3 in) cardboard core, ensure that the core adaptors have been installed.

 4. If the roll is long, rest the spindle horizontally on a table and load the roll on the table.